EdwardJXLi/hugo-theme-hydra/README.md

   postsOnHomePage = 5 # this option will be ignored
 ```

-* show tagsoverview (default) or not
+* Show tags overview (default) or not
 *
 ```toml
 [params]
   tagsOverview = true
 ```

-* display the table of contents inline on blog posts, rather than as part of the navigation menu:
+* Display the table of contents inline on blog posts, rather than as part of the navigation menu:

 ```toml
 [params]
   tocInline = true
 ```

-* show projects list (default) or not.
+* Show projects list (default) or not.

 ```toml
 [params]